Volume of distribution

 Then, the tissue-to-plasma ratio equals the total distribution volume of the radioligand.

-Volumes of distribution are applicable to all PET tracer studies, but mainly used in receptor studies.
+Volumes of distribution are applicable to all PET radiopharmaceutical studies, but mainly used in receptor studies.
 In receptor studies, tissue may contain radioligand that is

 - specifically bound to receptors (S),